-This chapter is a special chapter in the Vision and Animavision videoschool.
-Its purpose is to collect and share stories from different youth workers from different countries in which they share their experience and good practices on how to include young people with less opportunities in the youth work.
-The chapter contains mostly stories from multimedia projects with young people but if you are a youth worker or interested in youth work you can nevertheless get a glimpse into different youth work practices and benefit from the experiences and ideas.
+This chapter is special in the Vision and Animavision videoschool.
+Its purpose is to collect and share stories from different youth workers from different countries in which they share their experience and useful practices on how to include young people with less opportunities in the youth work.
+The chapter contains mostly stories from multimedia projects with young people but if you are a youth worker or interested in youth work, you can also get a glimpse into different youth work practices and benefit from the experiences and ideas.

-We hope the stories will inspire you and you are completely free to use presented methods in your work.
+We hope these stories will inspire you and you are completely free to use presented methods in your work.

-Motivating the Young People with Less Opportunities Through Animation and Some Advices
+Motivating Young People with Less Opportunities Through Animation and Some Advices

 Ramazan DERİN, Turkey

-I’m a teacher and my career started 13 years ago.
-I have worked in different schools in different cities so far.
-I worked in secondary and primary schools at the beginning of my career and most of my students were under the age of 14.
-But later, I started to work in the Project Office of Balıkesir Governorship in 2014.
-I worked there for 3 years.
-During these 3 years the office made projects about different topics.
-And we also made some projects about youth.
+I am a teacher and have started my career 13 years ago.
+So far, I have worked in different schools in different cities.
+At the beginning of my career, I worked in both primary and secondary schools and most of my students were under 14 years old.
+Then, in 2014, I started working at the project office of the Balıkesir Governorate.
+I have worked there for 3 years.
+During these 3 years, the office carried out projects on different topics.
+We also did some projects about young people.

-These projects were; Through Questioning Explore Your Entrepreneurship and Youth In Parliament.
-And sometimes, I took part in some youth projects and youth worker trainings.
-They were; Scene for Unity and Be Social!
+These projects were: Discover your entrepreneurship through questioning and Youth in Parliament.
+Sometimes I also participated in some youth projects and trainings for youth workers.
+These were: Scene for Unity and Be Social!
 Be Entrepreneur.
-So I can say that this period was the first contact with youth and youth projects for me.
-Briefly, I have been working with the young people both at school and through projects for the last 7 years.
+So I can say that this period was my first contact with youth and youth projects.
+In short, I have been working with young people both at school and in projects for the past 7 years.

-I live in Edremit and I moved to this city in 2018.
-It is by the Aegean Sea so it’s one of the popular touristic city in the West part of Turkey.
+I live in Edremit and moved to this city in 2018.
+It is located near the Aegean Sea and is one of the most popular tourist cities in the west of Turkey.
 It also has natural beauties.
-Because of these reasons the city attracts a lot of people for tourism, living and working.
-The population increases a lot in summers due to the tourism so the city offers many job chances for people.
-In addition to this the retired people prefer living in this city and move here.
-Apart from these, some people who work and live in big cities, which are close to Edremit, move here as they want to live in a smaller, quieter and more natural city.
-All these people that want to live in and move to the city increase the demand for houses and because of this the construction sector is very busy in Edremit.
+For these reasons, the city attracts many people to live and work here.
+During the summer months, the population increases greatly due to tourism, so the city offers many job opportunities.
+Retired people also prefer to live in this city and move here.
+In addition, some people who work and live in big cities near Edremit move here because they want to live in a smaller, quieter and more natural place.
+All these people who want to move and live in the city increase the demand for houses, and for this reason the construction sector in Edremit is very busy.
 So, the sector needs a lot of workers.
-And again a lot of people come to the city to work and live with their families.
+And in turn, many people come here to work and live with their families.
 As a result of these factors, the people living in the city have different social and economic backgrounds.
 There are people in the city from all around the country.

-Our school is located in Akçay, which is one of the touristic neighbourhoods of the city.
-And in the area that our school is located there are alot of construction workers with their families and divorced families.
-And also, the students from different neighborhoods, which are generally disadvantaged, come to our school to study.
-Because of their social, economical status and families, their exam scores are also not enough to study in a better high school.
-In Turkey at the end of secondary school, the students take an exam to be able to study in a good high school.
+Our school is located in Akçay, one of the touristic neighbourhoods of the city.
+And there are a lot of construction workers with their families and divorced families in the area that our school is located.
+The students from different neighborhoods, which are generally disadvantaged, also come to our school to study.
+Because of their social and economical status and families, their exam scores are not good enough to study in a better high school.
+In Turkey, at the end of secondary school, the students take an exam to be able to study in a good high school.
 And our school’s students are the ones who could not pass that exam.
 And most of their grade-point averages from secondary school are low.
 These also show us that there were problems which our students experienced and something went wrong in their previous education life before they came to our school.

-We have many students whose father works in the construction sector.
+We have many students whose fathers work in the construction sector.
 And their families’ economical, social and educational level is poor.
 Most of them emigrate to Edremit from rural areas or the east part of Turkey for a better life.
 And all these people have different cultural backgrounds and they sometimes have problems adapting to society.
-The other problem is we have an important number of students whose parents are divorced.
-And unfortunately some of these students have to live in their relatives’ houses as both his/her father and his/her mother refuse to get his or her custody.
-Maybe, the parents do this as they hate each other and try to punish each other.
-But everything happens to children in the end.
-Imagine that you don’t have your own room, house and the family anymore and you have to live in another place whatever happens!
-In addition, students whose parents are divorced often feel lonely or introverted and shy because their parents cannot communicate with them in a healthy and regular manner.
+The other problem is that we have an considerably high number of students whose parents are divorced.
+And, unfortunately, some of these students have to live in their relatives’ houses as both their fathers and mothers refuse to get their custody.
+The parents may do this as a way to punish each other.
+But everything affects the children in the end.
+Imagine that you don’t have your own room, house and the family anymore and you have to live in another place!
+In addition, students, whose parents are divorced, often feel lonely or introverted and shy because their parents cannot communicate with them in a healthy and regular manner.
 Sometimes, on the contrary, they are in an aggressive mood.
 During the pandemic period, these students were even more alone and negatively affected by this process.
-Again, because the divorced families do not take care of their children properly and keep them busy only with technological tools such as mobile phones and tablet computers, the motor skills of these students (cutting, pasting, shaping something) have not developed enough.
+Again, because the divorced families do not take care of their children properly and keep them busy only with technological tools such as mobile phone, tablets or computers, the motor skills of these students (cutting, pasting, shaping something) have not developed enough.
 Additionally, we observe that there is a lack of motivation in our students in general.

-They are not very enthusiastic about neither lessons nor extracurricular activities.
-They are either very impatient or do not want to do anything at all.
-As you see, most of our students can be regarded as disadvantaged and most of them have problems than they should.
+They are neither enthusiastic about lessons nor about extracurricular activities.
+They are either very impatient, or do not want to do anything at all.
+As you see, most of our students can be regarded as disadvantaged and most of them have more problems than they should.
 They have less opportunities compared to their peers.
 And because of these reasons we try to help these students by promoting their social inclusion and trying to give equal chances.

 I have been working in this school and area/neighbourhood since 2018 and I try to help our students and all other students with the problems I mentioned above through various projects.
 These projects are usually Erasmus + projects.
 Thanks to these projects, our students can take part in many activities and become more socialized and included in a group.
 Sometimes, students with bad grades can experience the feeling of achieving something and being appreciated by taking part in these project activities.
 This motivates them more for the future.
 We are running a school partnership and a youth project in our school.

-Thanks to our youth project Animavision, we are able to offer our students with less opportunities the opportunity to socialize and express themselves in a different way.
+Thanks to our youth project Animavision, we are able to offer our students with less opportunities a chance to socialize and express themselves in a different way.
 In the project, we make animation films and videos with the students, taking photos and using the stop-motion technique.
-I already had a personal interest in taking photographs before and had acquired some basic knowledge about it.
-Thanks to this project, I had the chance to use my experiences.
+I have already had a personal interest in taking photos before and had acquired some basic knowledge about it.
+Thanks to this project, I had a chance to use my experiences.
 Of course, since I have never done stop-motion animation before, I gained a lot of new knowledge and experience.
 Especially during our testings/workshops with our disadvantaged students, we gained some experience on how we can increase their motivation and improve their missing points.

-For example, we assigned students with weak motor skills such as cutting and pasting to prepare the scene and characters to be used in the animated movie and appreciated their work.
+For example, we assigned students with weak motor skills (such as cutting and pasting) to prepare the scene and characters to be used in the animated movie and appreciated their work.
 In order to increase their motivation, we worked by having more frequent breaks instead of very long working hours.
 During these breaks, quiet music can be played and drinks such as tea, coffee and small snacks can be enjoyed.
-These will help them feel in a comfortable environment.
-It also helps to make the working environment comfortable and interesting for their motivation.
+This will help them feel more comfortable in this environment.
+It also helps to make the work environment comfortable and interesting for their motivation.

 Filmmaking technics with young people